-Let’s face it, meetings aren’t going to be the most fun and exciting thing you ever do in your life.
-It’s not up there with sky diving and jet skiing, but it’s an important part of business lifestyle and just one of those things you have to do.
+Let’s face it, meetings and conferences aren’t going to be the most fun and exciting thing you ever do in your life.
+It’s not up there with sky diving and jet skiing, but it’s an important part of the business lifestyle and just one of those things you have to do.
 You may not be able to get out of meetings, but you can certainly try and make the most of them.
 So, we’ve put together a handy guide of 5 ways to maximise your impact in a meeting and gain as much as possible.

 Before the meeting